Letractively/uliweb/trunk/apps/Documents/files/architecture.rst

 A web application is defined as a **Project** in Uliweb.
 An Uliweb web application Project consists of any number of smaller components.
-These components can be complete applications called **Apps** in Uliweb speak, middleware, plugins, Uliweb core applications or Python modules of your own.
+These components can be complete applications called **Apps** in Uliweb speak, middlewares, dispatch units, Uliweb core applications or Python modules of your own.

 The basic directory structure of an Uliweb Project is as follows: